SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connecting-devices.md

 ##### Ignored security token policy

-In this mode device connected to platform can be accepted without token validation.
+In this mode a device connected to the platform can be accepted without any token validation.

 <img src="/images/users-guide/DeviceManagement/devmgmt-at-register-device-pending-acceptance-ignored-security.png" alt="Pending acceptance devices in ignored security token policy">

 ##### Optional security token policy

-List of device registration is presented on image below.
-As can be noticed, input to provide token is available for all devices in this mode.
+The list of device registrations is presented in the image below.
+Note that the input for security token is displayed for all devices.

 <img src="/images/users-guide/DeviceManagement/devmgmt-at-register-device-pending-acceptance-optional-security.png" alt="Pending acceptance devices in optional security token policy">

 ###### Registration in optional security policy without using security token

-When device connected to platform doesn't use security token, device registration is proceeding without requirement to provide any value for security token input by user.
+When a device connected to the platform doesn't use a security token, the registration can proceed without providing any value in the security token input.

-If token is being provided by user for device which connected unsecurely, it will be accepted and token will be ignored.
+If a security token is provided for a device which is connected unsecurely, it will be accepted and the token will be ignored.

 ###### Registration in optional security policy using security token